otenim/TensorFlow-OS-ELM/README.md

         # loss function.
         # the default value is 'mean_squared_error'.
         # for the other functions, we support
-        # 'mean_absolute_error', 'categorical_crossentropy',
-        # and 'binary_crossentropy'.
+        # 'mean_absolute_error', 'categorical_crossentropy', and 'binary_crossentropy'.
         loss='mean_squared_error',
-        # activation function
+        # activation function applied to the hidden nodes.
         # the default value is 'sigmoid'.
-        # for the other functions, we support 'linear'.
+        # for the other functions, we support 'linear' and 'tanh'.
+        # NOTE: OS-ELM can apply an activation function only to the hidden nodes.
         activation='sigmoid',
     )